Stacked Triple Differences: The Practice of Using Triple-Difference Event-Study Specification

 Cross-period contamination {(}nonzero weights $\omega_{g,\ell}^{j,\star}$ for $\ell \neq j${)} and cross-cohort contamination {(}possibly negative own-period weights $\omega_{g,j}^{j,\star}$ for individual $g${)} are both present. \end{prop}

-\Cref{prop:hw_es_pt} says that when we estimate the HW event-study specification \eqref{eq:hw_paper_notation} on staggered-adoption data, the coefficient $\alpha_j$ in a linear combination of cohort-level CATTs running over {all} included event-times, not only over time $j$.
+\Cref{prop:hw_es_pt} says that when one estimates the HW event-study specification \eqref{eq:hw_paper_notation} on staggered-adoption data, the coefficient $\alpha_j$ in a linear combination of cohort-level CATTs running over {all} included event-times, not only over time $j$.
 This is property (i) from \Cref{prop:hw_es_decomp}.
 This complicates interpretation of the estimand absent additional assumptions.

 \begin{prop}[Under DDD-PCT and no anticipation] Under {\Cref{as:noanticipation}} and {\Cref{as:dddpct}}, the population coefficient $\alpha_j$ satisfies

 $\CATT(g,\ell) = 0$ for $\ell < 0$, but for $j < 0$, $\alpha_j$ is generically nonzero because it depends on post-treatment $\CATT(g,\ell)$ for $\ell \geq 0$ through the weights $\omega_{g,\ell}^{j,\star}$. \end{prop}